-Thank you all, for your questions and comments after my first column.
+Thank you all, for your questions and comments after my last column.
 Keep them coming!

 One of the many important responsibilities the chair has during the meeting is to make sure each of the commissioners participates in the discussion.
 From long experience, I do not advise following Robert’s Rules of Order scrupulously.
 With its strictures on motions, seconds, points of order, and the like Robert’s Rules can be an impediment rather than a help to the orderly flow of a meeting.
 Unless you need them for legal reasons, use a more relaxed but still fair approach that gives everyone a chance to have a say — and eventually leads to a conclusion most or all can support.